 Why are you so passionate about this?
 Our core beliefs are that every human has the right to have access to food, water and shelter.
 We also believe that to create sustainable communities, the proper development is necessary where education must be available, and jobs must be created.

 The founders love to travel and experience different cultures throughout the world, and believe that we all have the responsibility to help preserve the cultures we are visiting, especially those that are indigenous, instead of trying to incorporate our own culture into it.
 In other words, and like the hiking and backpacking adage: “Tread lightly and pack out what you pack in”!

 What is one of Jah Works’ most meaningful experiences?
-There are so many, but the one that made us realize that this was important work, was on our first trip to Savanna-la-mar, Jamaica in 2009.
+There are so many, but the one that made us realize that this was important work, was the first time we visited Savanna-la-mar, Jamaica in 2009.
 Our planned projects were to work with kids and paint a church building.
 We wrapped up that work earlier than expected and our host took a small group of us on a walk through the Little London community, where we came upon a home where a blind man lived.

 As he came out to greet us, we saw that his wooden door was mostly rotten, attached only on one hinge, and “locked” by turning a small piece of wood to hold the door closed.
 You could tell it was a struggle for him to open and close his door, so our team decided on the spot that we would install a new door.
 Long story short, when we handed him the keys and as his face lit up as he touched his new door to “see” it, that’s when we realized what a big difference we could make in people’s lives, through simple actions such as “just” installing a door.